striezel/weather-information-collector/readme.md

 # weather-information-collector

-weather-information-collector is a tool that collects weather information from various available ReST API services (currently OpenWeatherMap and Apixu).
+weather-information-collector is a tool that collects weather information from various available ReST API services (currently OpenWeatherMap and Apixu) and stores the information in a database.
+(Currently only MySQL and compatible DBMS are supported.)

-It is highly configurable.
+Data collection tasks can be configured individually. weather-information-collector will check that these collection tasks do not overlap (i.e. that there are not two tasks which collect the same information from the same API).
+It will also check that any configured tasks do not exceed the request limits imposed by the APIs.

 See the [documentation](doc/readme.md) for more information.

 ## Build status